ibexa/documentation-developer/docs/api/public_php_api.md

 This entity is the entry point to everything you do with the public API.

-It allows you to create, retrieve, update and delete all the eZ Platform objects, as well as Content Types, Sections, Content states.
+It enables you to create, retrieve, update and delete all the eZ Platform objects, as well as Content Types, Sections, Content states.
 It is always obtained through the service container.

 **Obtaining the eZ Platform Repository via the service container**